Maurice Holloway

 What advice would you give to new writers?

-Read and write.
+Next, and always, read and write.
 Find a writing group.
 Read books in genres outside your comfort zone.
 Write and edit.
 Rewrite and re-edit.
 Ask others to read your work (preferably not family).
 Edit again.
 Read more.